Toribam/hardware/README.md

 3. Potentiometer to Servomotor - 10K & SG90
 Controlled by PWM signal on STM32 F446RE
 Modified prescaler and ARM core clock

+4. SSD1306 - Display info on screen
+it contains GPS, MPU info